marixel/jina-vault2/! chapter 1 (evolution).md

 		5. response to environment
 			- also called [[irritability]]
 			- doesn't refer to physical or chemical changes
-			- what does 'irritability' mean in reference to the
+			- what does 'irritability' mean in reference to the main characteristics of life?::the organism's response to its environment, or its 'niche'
 		1. homeostasis
 			- synthesizes previous points
 			- has to do w/ how life remains *balanced* to maintain a constant environment